top of page

 What Alignment Actually Takes

-Vision is step one.
-Alignment takes four more:
+Vision is just step one.
+Alignment requires four additional components:

-Clarity – Strip the jargon.
+1. Clarity – Strip away the jargon.
 What does this vision actually mean for day-to-day decisions?

-Consistency – Repetition matters.
-Your message needs to show up in All Hands, Slack, onboarding, and manager 1:1s.
+2. Consistency – Repetition matters.
+Your message needs to be communicated in All Hands, Slack, onboarding, and manager 1:1s.

-Reinforcement – You need systems.
+4. Reinforcement – You need systems in place.
 Not just one great talk.

 What CEOs Can Do to Fix It